 Soroush Rafiee Rad is a postdoc fellow at the Dutch Institute for Emergent Phenomena and the ILLC.
 Before joining ILLC, he was a postdoctoral researcher at Bayreuth University and Munich Center for Mathematical Philosophy.
 He completed a PhD in Mathematical Logic under the supervision of Prof Jeff Paris at the Department of Mathematics at the University of Manchester where he was a Marie Curie fellow, and a PhD in Formal Epistemology under the supervision of Prof. Stephan Hartmann at the Tilburg Center for Logic and Philosophy of Science.
 He has been a visiting researcher at the London School of Economics, CUNY Graduate Centre and University of Kent.
 His research areas include Probabilistic Reasoning, Belief Revision, Dynamic Epistemic Logics, Quantum Logic, Multi-Agent Systems and Formal Epistemology.

-Anthia Solaki is a PhD candidate at the ILLC under the supervision of Sonja Smets and Franz Berto.
+Anthia Solaki a postdoctoral researcher at the RPA Human(e) AI of the University of Amsterdam.
+She obtained her PhD from the ILLC under the supervision of Sonja Smets and Franz Berto.
 She previously obtained a MSc degree in Logic at the ILLC and a BSc degree in Mathematics at Aristotle University of Thessaloniki.
 Her PhD project “Logic meets real reasoners” aims at the logical modelling of actual human reasoning, informed by empirical findings on Bounded Rationality.
 Her main research currently lies at the intersection of logic, epistemology, and psychology of reasoning, while she is also interested in the formal modelling of social phenomena.

 Ana Lucia Vargas Sandoval has been a PhD candidate at the ILLC under the supervision of Dr. Alexandru Baltag, Prof. Dick de Jongh and Dr. Aybuke Ozgun.
 She obtained her MSc in Logic at the ILLC and her Bachelor degree in Mathematics and Physics at Universidad Michoacana de San Nicolás de Hidalgo in Morelia, Mexico.
 Her current research lies at the interface between learning theory with special focus on finite identification and epistemic learning theory with a topological approach.
 She is also partially working on studying some fragments of propositional logic.
 Some of her other interests include modal logics, belief revision and logical modelling in cognitive science.